Sébastien Loeb: 2019

 Loeb and Elena at the 2019 Dakar Rally, driving the Peugeot 3008 DKR.

 Peugeot withdrew from World Rallycross and from Rally-Raid hence at the 2019 Dakar Rally Loeb and Elena competed with a private Red Bull backed 2017 Peugeot 3008 DKR.
-They finished 3rd with 4 stage wins, 1 hour and 54 minutes away from winner Nasser Al-Attiyah.
+They finished third with four stage wins, one hour and 54 minutes away from winner Nasser Al-Attiyah.

 2020

 Loeb did not compete in the 2020 Dakar Rally.
-He announced in December that year that he will return in 2021 with the Prodrive run Bahrain Raid Xtreme team.
+He announced in December that year that he would return in 2021 with the Prodrive run Bahrain Raid Xtreme team.

 2021

-At the 2021 Dakar Rally Loeb made his debut for the Prodrive run Bahrain Raid Xtreme Team.
-He received a 5-minute penalty for speeding in SS4, which left him furious.
-He retired in SS8 after getting two punctures and being stranded for 5 hours.
+At the 2021 Dakar Rally, Loeb made his debut for the Prodrive run Bahrain Raid Xtreme Team.
+He received a five-minute penalty for speeding in SS4, which left him furious.
+He retired in SS8 after getting two punctures and being stranded for five hours.
 He also experienced many navigation issues with his co driver Daniel Elena.
-Elena and Loeb later in 2021 announced that they had split.
+Later that year, Elena and Loeb announced that they had split.

 2022

 Loeb took part in the inaugural World Rally-Raid Championship (W2RC) this time with new co-driver, Belgian Fabian Lurquin; again driving the BRX Hunter.

-They began the year at the Dakar Rally, finishing 2nd to Toyota Gazoo Racing's Nasser Al-Attiyah and Mathieu Baumel by 27 minutes and 48 seconds; even in spite of many mechanical issues and punctures.
+They began the year at the Dakar Rally, finishing second to Toyota Gazoo Racing's Nasser Al-Attiyah and Mathieu Baumel by 27 minutes and 48 seconds; even in spite of many mechanical issues and punctures.

-At the Abu Dhabi Desert Challenge they finished 6th overall after having a driveshaft failure on day 1 and two punctures on day 5, the final day.
+At the Abu Dhabi Desert Challenge, they finished sixth overall after having a driveshaft failure on day 1 and two punctures on day 5, the final day.
 The transmission broke on the first day, but their determination to finish meant that they scored valuable points.
-In the last stage they had two punctures and drove cautiously for the last 200 km.
+In the last stage, they had two punctures and drove cautiously for the last 200 km.
 They still managed to score 28 points, bringing the total to 112 and led the W2RC standings by one point from Al Attiyah and Baumel.

 At the Rallye du Maroc, Loeb and Lurquin ran among the leading times, but in Stage 4 encountered a mechanical issue they couldn't fix, and hence dropped back in the overall rally standings.
 They continued to run the rally for earning points in the W2RC standings.
 They finished the rally with two stage wins.

 Loeb earned his first victory in the rally-raid discipline on the Andalucia Rally, but finished second in the overall championship obtaining a total of 149 points, 20 points behind Al-Attiyah, who won the title.